 COU RSE OBJECTIVES

-Studer nts will learn
+Stude nts will learn

 1 Understand the basic scientific concepts of nano science.

 2 Understand the properties of nano materials characterization of materials.

-3 Jnderstand the synthesis and fabrication.
+3 Understand the synthesis and fabrication.

 4 Understand the characterization techniques

-5 Understand the applications of nano technology in various science, engineering and technolo fields.
+- Understand the applications of nano technology in various science, engineering and technology

-5
+5 fields.

 COU RSE OUTCOMES

 Upon successful completion of the course, the student will be able to: Cognitive Level

 CO1 Define the essential concepts used in nanotechnology K1

 CO2 List out the material properties K1

 CO3 Explain the syntheses and fabrication K2

-CO3 CO4 Explain the syntheses and fabrication Demonstrate the characterization techniques K2 K2
+CO4 Demonstrate the characterization techniques K2

+CO5 Recall applications in various fields K1

+K1.
+Demonstrand K2.
+He demote at K2.
+Analys K4.
+Analyse K5.
+Freehoute K6.
+Const.